 Multiply your original ratings by the weighted rankings to get a score, then add up all the factors under each option.
 The option that scores the highest is the winning choice or the first item to work on.

 You can get a whiteboard or piece of paper and freehand your weighted decision matrix, but several websites have templates.
 Here are a few online matrix templates to get you started:

 Decision matrices can be used in a variety of situations, such as determining the best way to expand or to tackle a customer service issue.
 Here we use a decision matrix to determine the best location for a new restaurant:Credit: Karina Fabian

-Rent is a factor, but she's decided market share, which determines how likely she is to get customers and regulars, is the most important issue.
-She also values someplace closer to her home so she can visit quickly if there are problems, and she wants to set up where she can find reliable workers.
-She did not consider floor plan, because she found all of them basically equal and intends to remodel anyway.
+Rent is a factor, but she's decided that market share, which determines how likely she is to get customers, is the most important issue.
+She values a location close to her home so she can visit quickly if there are problems, and she wants to set up where she can find reliable workers; however, these factors are not as important, so they receive a lower weighted score.
+She did not consider floor plan, because she found all of them equal in that regard and intends to remodel anyway.

 When our restaurateur ran the numbers, locations 3 and 4 come up as close winners.
 However, looking at the individual numbers helped solidify her decision.
 Location 3, while the most expensive, offers the greatest opportunity to find qualified employees and attract customers.
 Thus, not only is it the best by overall score, but the individual factors she values help her justify the increased rent.

 Keep in mind that a decision matrix is not the only decision-making tool available.
 For example, sometimes a simple pros and cons list works.
 However, for a decision where you have multiple options and diverse features to consider, a decision matrix can shed light on the best choice.